inouye-lab/Iterative-Alignment-Flows/README.md

 demo_convergence_2D.ipynb is a separate notebook for Figure1.(e) in the main paper.

 As for the implementation of AlignFlow experiment, please read the README.md file in the folder alignflow.

-(Some outputs are cleared for anonymity and space limit)